 Work term reports and accompanying Work Term Report Employer Comments Forms are due 5 class days following the work term.
 It is strongly recommended that you start the report early and complete it prior to the end of the 4-month work term.
-The work term report and Employer Comments Form must be submitted to your Faculty Advisor in PDF format and uploaded to the Accounting Co-op Courselink Dropbox for grading.
+The work term report and Employer Comments Form must be uploaded to the Management Co-op Courselink Dropbox for grading.
 A few guidelines on the submission process: